reinhart1010/nix/docs/en/linux/register_new_matrix_user.md

 ---
 layout: page
 title: linux/register_new_matrix_user (English)
-description: "Used to register new users with a given home server when registration has been disabled."
+description: "Register new users in a home server when registration has been disabled."
-content_hash: f5d1d2473af8e8345ec040501de692f70ea0a9e9
+content_hash: b394ebe4c98a22b9b56e522e327d6f9c5997adb9
-last_modified_at: 2023-11-12
+last_modified_at: 2024-02-15
 tldri18n_status: 2
 ---
 # register_new_matrix_user

-Used to register new users with a given home server when registration has been disabled.
+Register new users in a home server when registration has been disabled.
 More information: <https://manned.org/register_new_matrix_user>.

 - Create a user interactively: